 The Good Faith Standard

-Health care providers often face difficult decisions when carrying out a patient's directive or following a surrogate's instructions.
-Arizona law addresses this directly by providing broad legal protection for providers who act in good faith.
+Health care providers often face hard choices when carrying out a directive.
+Arizona law gives broad legal protection to providers who act in good faith.

 A health care provider who makes good faith health care decisions in reliance on the provisions of an apparently genuine health care directive or the direction of a surrogate is immune from criminal and civil liability and is not subject to professional discipline for that reliance.